 Resource Allocation and Management

-Predictive Analytics for Patient Flow - AI forecasts how many patients are coming, helping hospitals figure out staffing levels.
+- Predictive Analytics for Patient Flow: AI forecasts how many patients are coming, helping hospitals plan staffing levels

-Managing Equipment and Supplies - AI makes sure hospitals have critical supplies but aren't overstocked.
+- Managing Equipment and Supplies: AI ensures hospitals have critical supplies but aren't overstocked

 Enhancing Patient Experience

-Personalised Communication - Provided customised information to keep patients engaged.
+- Personalised Communication: Provide customised information to keep patients engaged

 Administrative Task Automation